djeada/Linux-Notes/notes/ports.md

 ## Ports

 In computer networking, ports serve as endpoints for communication between devices, similar to doors through which data flows in and out of a computer.
+In today's interconnected digital landscape, network security is paramount.
+Network ports are critical points that require diligent management and security measures.
+Unsecured ports can become vulnerabilities, exposing systems to unauthorized access, data breaches, and various cyber threats.

 Main idea: